 Van Manen.
 M. (2006) Researching Lived Experience: human science for an action sensitive pedagogy.
 London, Canada: Althouse.
 [Earlier editions (eg 1997) are also appropriate.]

-Dr David Smith is a private educational consultant and an honorary associate professor at the Faculty of Education and Social Work, The University of Sydney.
+Dr David Smith is a private educational consultant and an honorary associate professor at the Sydney School of Education and Social Work, The University of Sydney.
 After teaching in primary and secondary schools for 10 years in rural NSW and metropolitan Sydney he spent most of the next 30 years in teacher education, first at Macquarie University and then The University of Sydney.

 As a former associate professor in the Faculty of Education, Dr Smith held various positions including Associate Dean, Research, Teaching and Learning and Postgraduate Studies.
 He was also coordinator of the Master of Teaching degree and the undergraduate honours program.